alphasaft/Micro/README.md

 And this will work just like you expected it to !

 > While this may seem like overcomplicating things, this is a deliberate choice made to strictly enforce syntax and semantics separation.
-Besides, it actually offers tangible benefits, which we'll study later.
+Besides, it actually offers tangible benefits, which we'll see later.

 ### Micro knows nothing about strings and names either